License GuideSOC 17-1022

 Read more

-You'll face an exam split into two parts.
-The national section covers surveying fundamentals and applies everywhere.
-The state-specific section tests your knowledge of local laws and regulations where you plan to work.
+You'll face two parts when you take the surveyor licensing exam.
+The national portion covers core surveying principles and applies everywhere.
+The state-law section tests your knowledge of local regulations specific to where you're applying.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You'll take both portions on a computer at a testing center.
-Each state sets its own passing score, though most require you to pass both sections to earn your license.
+You'll take both parts on a computer at an approved testing center.
+Passing requires you to score above a set threshold on each section, though the exact percentage varies by state.

 Renewal